That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

 However, in mid-March, the deal is qualified out and the stage set to Closed Lost.

-Therefore, the opportunity appears in the January, February and March columns.
+Therefore, the opportunity appears in the report’s January, February, and March columns.

-Why is it included in the March column on the chart?
-It’s because, on March 1, the deal was open.
+Remember, it’s included in March because, on March 1, the deal was open.

-However, the opportunity will be included forever in the January, February and March columns.
+Even so, the deal is always in the January, February, and March columns.
 That’s because As-At the first day of those months, the deal was in the pipeline.

-In other words, the Opportunity Trends report tells us the overall size of the pipeline at the start of each month.
+In other words, the Opportunity Trends report shows the overall size of the pipeline at the start of each month.
 That’s irrespective of when those deals are due to close.

 Analyzing Long-term Pipeline Trends